shreysircar/shreysircar/README.md

 - I built a music app that plays your favorite tracks and shows trending videos — it’s like Spotify and YouTube teamed up, and I brought them to life with Flutter magic.
 - Still waiting for Spotify to hit me up (👀)
-- When I'm not coding, I’m either composing, remixing, or planning my next tech + music fusion
+- When I'm not coding, I’m either composing, remixing, or planning my next music fusion

 ---

 ## 🏁 Final Words